-LAKE MARY, Florida, 26 October 2017 — IMS Global Learning Consortium (IMS), the world leader in edtech interoperability and innovation, announced today the launch of LTI® Advantage, the next step in accelerating the movement toward a fully integrated and innovative digital ecosystem based on open standards.
+LAKE MARY, Florida, 26 October 2017 — 1EdTech Consortium (1EdTech), the world leader in edtech interoperability and innovation, announced today the launch of LTI® Advantage, the next step in accelerating the movement toward a fully integrated and innovative digital ecosystem based on open standards.

 Statements of Support for LTI Advantage Certification